 - D12.
 Lowest grade earned for any course that may be transferred for credit: C - D13-14.
-Maximum number of credits or courses that may be transferred from a two-year or four-year institution: Three of seven semester-long academic contracts and one of three month-long Independent Study Projects required for graduation may be granted to transfer students.
-For transfer purposes, a minimum of 52 liberal arts and sciences credits are required to receive maximum credit. - D15.
+Maximum number of credits or courses that may be transferred from a two-year or four-year institution: Three of seven semester-long academic contracts and one of three month-long Independent Study Projects required for graduation may be granted to transfer students, with 52 semester-credit hour equivalents of liberal arts and sciences course work. credit.
+Students who hold an AA from the Florida College System or Florida State University System will receive an additional 8 semester credit hour equivalents of transfer credit. - D15.
 Not applicable. - D16.
-Minimum number of credits that transfers must complete to earn a bachelor's degree: Transfer students must be in academic residence for a minimum of four semester-long academic contracts and two month-long Independent Study Projects, depending on their transfer credit. - D17.
-Other transfer credit policies: The Office of Admissions and Financial Aid evaluates transfer credit on behalf of the New College of Florida faculty.
+Minimum number of credits that transfers must complete to earn a bachelor's degree: Transfer students must be in academic residence for a minimum of four semester-long academic contracts and two month-long Independent Study Projects, depending on their transfer credit.
+Students with the AA from the Florida College System or Florida State University System must complete at least 64 credit hour equivalents; other transfers must complete at least 72 credit hour equivalents.